This post may contain affiliate links. Please read our disclosure policy.

-Healthy blueberry muffins, made with applesauce, yogurt, oats and big, beautiful fresh blueberries (or frozen!) and no added fat or refined sugars.
+Healthy blueberry muffins, made with applesauce, yogurt, oats and big, beautiful fresh (or frozen!) blueberries, and no added fat or refined sugars.
 All the taste and texture, none of the guilt!

 These healthy blueberry muffins are made with applesauce and plain Greek yogurt, not vegetable oil or butter, and the whole grain goodness of oats.
-I love the idea of making a fresh, homemade breakfast every day, but there's just no way that's happening every day.

 - Baking powder and baking soda – These chemical leaveners react with the liquid and acid in these muffins to give our muffins most of their rise.
 Make sure yours are fresh!